Russian metals are deeply embedded in global markets and hard to sanction

 China’s met coal imports from Russia in 2021 rose 60% on the year to 10.74mn tonnes, in the absence of huge volumes from its traditional suppliers Australia and Mongolia, data by China Coal Transportation and Distribution showed.

-Russia’s Ministry of Energy aims to lift total coal exports of metallurgical and thermal coal to China to 100mn tonnes/year in the next 3-5 years.
+Russia’s Ministry of Energy aims to lift total coal exports of metallurgical and thermal coal to China to 100mn tpy in the next 3-5 years.